kennygtanaka/Whisky-Recommender/README.md

 ## Method

 The recommender was created using cosine similarity.
+Taste was given a weight of 7x more than other variables.
 Streamlit, a web development tool was used to create an app to have the recommender run.

 ## Input